VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-multi-bus.rst

     vctl auth remote approve 68ef33c4-97bc-4e1b-b5f6-2a6049993b65

-Run the ``list`` command again, and see that the credential has been approved.
+Run the ``list`` command again to verify that the credential has been approved.

 .. code-block:: console